sebivenlo/keycloak-workshop/DEMO.md

 ### Events

 Keycloack supports events, such as a bad password input or new token generated there is an event generated in the system.
-You can build a custom event listener for certain events or you can store them for a defined time so it doesn`t fill the database.
+You can build a custom event listener for certain events or you can store them for a defined time so it doesnt fill the database.
     * Go to events->config
     * Save events on and save
     * enter the wrong password upon login into the application and check if events appeared.

-### Authentication
+### Flow Of Authentication
 In Keycloak you can change the flow of an authentication.
     * Go to authentication
     * Click on copy on top right